tequreq/security/tips-and-tricks.md

 /dev/shm
 ```

-better than /tmp as it writes to memory not disk
+better than /tmp as it writes to memory not disk \(sometimes /dev/shm may restrict suid changes\)

 ### A good webshell is found here